neondatabase/website/content/docs/reference/glossary.md

 ## create_timeline

-A Neon Control Plane operation that creates a project with a primary branch.
+A Neon Control Plane operation that creates a project with a root branch.
 See [Operations](/docs/manage/operations) for more information.

 ## Data-at-rest encryption